geonetwork/doc/source/user-guide/publishing/managing-privileges.rst

 **Notify**: Users in the specified group receive notification if data attached to the metadata record is downloaded.

-Please review and make sure that you understand :ref:`user_profiles` in the User and Group Administration section of this manual.
+Review and make sure that you understand :ref:`user_profiles` in the User and Group Administration section of this manual.

 .. note:: A public metadata record is a metadata record that has the view privilege for the group named "All".

 The following rules apply to Viewing and Editing permissions on a metadata record: